CyberDay1/the_expanse/docs/screenshots.md

 - The debug overlay (`F3`) reports the extended Y range of `-256 ..
 2015`.
 - Tectonic's noise-based terrain appears intact, including widened ocean ravines.
-- Mekanism and AllTheOres nodes spawn at the expected heights without overlapping the vanilla replacements removed by Worldrise biome modifiers.
+- Mekanism and AllTheOres nodes spawn at the expected heights without overlapping the vanilla replacements removed by The Expanse biome modifiers.
 - Chunk generation remains stable while flying through newly generated regions (no lag spikes or placement errors in logs).